Explore health content from A to Z.

 I need information about...

 You may be nervous about getting a new hip.
 But the better prepared you are before surgery, the easier your recovery program (rehabilitation, or rehab) is likely to be.
 That’s because preparing helps give you the strength and skills you’ll need after surgery.
-It can also improve fitness.
-So start now.
-Your healthcare team will be there to help.
+So start preparing now.
+Your health care team will be there to help.

 You can make your recovery quicker and more comfortable by: